Abdallah2358/ethoca/README.md

    - Make Sure you have Soap extension enabled on php.init file on **Windows** or install it on **MAc** and **Linux**  using
      - linux `sudo apt-get install php-soap`
      - mac `brew install php-soap`
+3. Run `npm install`
-3. create a `.env` file from a copy of [.env.example](.env.example)
+4. create a `.env` file from a copy of [.env.example](.env.example)
-4. fill the required fields including these custom one
+5. fill the required fields including these custom one
    - ETHOCA_WSDL_URL
         > The url/path to `EthocaAlerts.wsdl` either sandbox or production
    - ETHOCA_USERNAME